 And cease worrying on different states of being.

-No longer longing towards either extreme
+No longer longing towards existence or non-existence

 Having understood touch, together with letting go,